AlexanderBaggett/UntypedscriptSharp/README.md

  ## If (any)
- We can simulate falsy checking in Javascript in C# and .Net
+ We can simulate falsy checking in Javascript with C# and .Net